etalab/cra-envs-demo-app/README.md

 # Demo setup for [react-envs](https://github.com/garronej/react-envs)

-This is an hello world app to demonstrate how to setup [react-envs](https://github.com/garronej/react-envs) in your project.
+This is a "hello world" app to demonstrate how to set up [react-envs](https://github.com/garronej/react-envs) in your project.

 ## Try it